Cadienvan/gmail-reader/README.md

 #### Link Analysis
 1. Open any email with links
 2. Click on extracted links in the right panel
-3. AI generates intelligent summaries automatically
+3. **AI generates intelligent summaries locally** using your Ollama installation
-4. Summaries are cached for fast access
+4. All summaries are **cached in your browser** for instant future access - no re-processing needed

 #### Flash Cards Generation
 1. When viewing link summaries, click "Generate Flash Cards"
-2. AI creates educational Q&A pairs
+2. **Local AI creates educational Q&A pairs** - all processing happens on your machine
-3. Cards are saved for later review
+3. Cards are **saved locally in your browser** for later review
 4. Use "Flash Card Game" for study sessions

 #### Configuration